AttackOnJasper/University-notes/notes/aws/aws.md

 		1. result - transformed record status
 		1. data - transformed data payload
 - Delivery
+	- Data will be buffered first before they are sent to consumers
 		- Buffer size (1 - 128 MB) / buffer interval (60 - 900 sec)
 			- Determines how data is packed and sent to other AWS services
 		- Firehose can raise the buffer size dynamically to catch up if there were errors
 	- Error handling
 		1. S3 - retries delivery for up to 24 hours; data would be lost if past 24 hours
 		1. Redshift - retry duration can be configured between 0 - 7200 seconds from copying from S3
 			- Manifest files could be created for backfilling
+- Consumers
+	1. S3
+		- Can have backup bucket
+	1. Redshift
+		- Data will go to S3 first then firehose would issue a copy command to load data from S3 to Redshift
+	1. Elasticsearch
+	1. Splunk
+		- Can have an S3 backup bucket
+	1. HTTP endpoint (new)

 ### Kinesis Analytics
 * analyze streaming data, gain actionable insights, and respond to your business and customer needs in real time
+- Using Kinesis Data Analytics Application
 	* process streaming data in real time with standard SQL without having to learn new programming languages or processing frameworks
+	- Data can then be loaded to consumers via KDS / Kinesis firehose
 * Integrate with KDS & Kinesis Firehose & provide analytics on the fly
 	* Analyze inside Kinesis
+- Use cases
+	1. Responsive real-time analytics
+		- e.g. real-time monitoring metrics
+	1. Real-time gaming metrics

 ### Kinesis Client Library
 * Runs on customer instances